- The Fiscal

 © 2021 Peter G. Peterson Foundation

+It is unfortunate that child poverty remains a significant structural problem in the United States — and that the SPM for children doubled in 2022.
 In the longer term, a better understanding of the economic effects of child poverty can help policymakers make informed decisions about the most efficient use of federal dollars for anti-poverty programs and initiatives.

 Image credit: Photo by Spencer Platt/Getty Images